DariiaSira/PDT--FIIT/README3.md

 I looked for the smallest district (okres) in Slovakia (admin_level = 6), calculated its area and centroid, and also displayed the EPSG code.

 ```
+-- I find the smallest district (okres) in Slovakia and its centroid.
+I always transform to EPSG:5514 before calculating area (meters → km²).
+-- If I forget ST_Transform, area will be totally wrong (it would be in degrees).
 SELECT
     name,
     ROUND((ST_Area(ST_Transform(way, 5514)) / 1000000)::numeric, 2) AS area_km2,